dyvantage/kubernetes-deployer/README.md

 # AWS Prerequisites
 Using the AWS Console, create an SSH key-pair named 'kubernetes-deployer' in pem format.
 Save the private key in `~/.ssh/kubernetes-deployer.pem`

+Review the values in `aws-account.tf`, which includes defaults values to use when interacting with AWS.

 # Building a Kubernetes Cluster
 Terraform will create a new VPC and limit all operations to that VPC.
 When Terraform is invoked, it will provision all infrastructure necessary to support a Kubernetes cluster, including subnets, security groups, instances, network routes (for Pod networks), and load-balancer.